Home Report Milngavie

 In terms of local schooling, primary education is provided by Clober Primary, Craigdhu Primary and Milngavie Primary schools.
 The local secondary school is Douglas Academy which includes a music school for gifted children who gain entry through audition and board in Glasgow’s West End.
 Douglas Academy has been ranked as Scotland’s best state school in the past, and most years it is among the highest in the country.
 There is a private nursery and primary school that forms part of the Glasgow Academy, whose senior school and other departments are located at Colebrooke Street in the West End of Glasgow.

-As of December 2021, the average price for property in Milngavie stood at £331,330.
-This is a rise of 0.97% in the last three months since September 2021 and a rise of 2.83% since December 2020.
+As of January 2024, the average price for property in Milngavie stood at £370,110.
+Though different property types in Milngavie have had different average selling prices over the last 12 months: £571,219 for detached properties, £328,305 for semi-detached, £221,094 for terraced, and £202,681 for flats.
 This average hides quite a range though, and it is not uncommon for properties in the town to sell for well above this average, with some even reaching £750,000 or higher depending on the property, the finish, available land, and even particular street.

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Milngavie property market that nobody else can.